Condition Management

 Pregnancy outcome information

-UKTIS has information on the treatment of haemorrhoids in pregnancy
+UK Teratology Information Service (UKTIS) has safety and pregnancy outcome information on the treatment of haemorrhoids in pregnancy.

 Patient information

-NHS Medicines A-Z provides information on piles in pregnancy and summary statement on the use in pregnancy of specific medicines including lidocaine and hydrocortisone.
+NHS Medicines A-Z provides summary statements on piles in pregnancy and for specific medicines in pregnancy including lidocaine and hydrocortisone.